 → What are all of the “divisions” within SSSP?

-Paper presenters and panelists should adhere to the time frames stipulated for the different types of sessions (as outlined below) and be respectful of the time of other presenters.
+Paper presenters and panelists should adhere to the time frames stipulated for the different types of sessions and be respectful of the time of other presenters.
 Since there is never enough time to fully develop an argument, the audience will be most engaged by a presentation that highlights the question you are addressing and offers your main insights into the issue.
 The question and answer period that follows will permit greater elaboration if questions are addressed to you.

 Regular Sessions: These sessions consist of presentations of four to five research papers that relate to the theme of the session and time for feedback and discussion.
 Presenters should take up to 15 minutes to discuss their contribution, followed by discussant comments in some instances.
 Afterwards, the presider will open the floor for discussion and questions from the audience.

 Plenary Sessions: Essentially, “plenary” just means everyone.
 Thus, the plenary sessions are sessions to which everyone attending the meeting is invited.
 In Los Angeles, there will be three plenary sessions: SSSP Business Meeting, Presidential Address, and Awards Ceremony.
 The SSSP Business Meeting and Awards Ceremony will be held on the first day and the Presidential Address will be held on the second day.
 Because these sessions are considered so important to the membership and the structure of the organization, no other sessions are scheduled concurrent with these sessions.

 Thematic Sessions: Topics covered in the thematic sessions reflect the theme of the annual meeting.